larryhastings/big/README.md

 #### `wrap_words(words, margin=79, *, two_spaces=True)`

-> Combines 'words' into lines and returns the result as a string.
+> Combines `words` into lines and returns the result as a string.
 > Similar to `textwrap.wrap`.
 >
-> 'words' should be an iterator containing text split at word
+> `words` should be an iterator containing text split at word
 > boundaries.
 Example:
 > ```Python
 >      "this is an example of text split at word boundaries".split()